rutul24591/QckLearnNext/README.md

 ## ROUTE GROUPS:

-1. Wrapping a folder name informs next js to tried the route group to exclude from routes url path.
+1. Wrapping a folder name with () informs next js to tried the route group to exclude from routes url path.
 2. Name will be omitted from url path.
 3. Route groups helps us to organize our code better.
+4. Nesting is possible in route groups.
+Route groups can be nested within each other.

 ## LAYOUTS: